appijumbo/CSC/README.md

 The static site built was https://github.com/appijumbo/ToastStatic/tree/gh-pages

 ####Wordpress design
-Final development version is https://github.com/appijumbo/ToastWordpress Used Mamp to create a local wordpress server
+Final development version is found at https://github.com/appijumbo/ToastWordpress For development purposes a local wordpress server is required.
+In this case Mamp was used.

 Improving the form with UK regEx for telephone numbers

 ####Introduction of Github and Git control

 ####Jekyll Design
 Initial phase Very focused on finding new members.